 After the break the resolute nature of a battling Widnes side began to tell.
 A series of penalties pulled them back into the game.
 Burke added a further penalty goal, before winger Stuart Wright darted over.

-Completing a remarkable victory, Topliss lifted and parading the Challenge Cup trophy around Elland Road after 160 minutes of thrilling action.
+Completing a remarkable victory, Topliss lifted and parading the Challenge Cup trophy around Elland Road after 80 minutes of thrilling action.

 Hull Starting XIII: 1.
 Gary Kemble, 2.
 Clive Sullivan, 3.
 James Leuluai, 4.
 Steve Evans, 5.
 Paul Prendiville, 6.
 David Topliss, 7.
 Tony Dean, 8.
 Keith Tindall, 9.
 Tony Duke, 10.
 Charlie Stone, 11.
 Trevor Skerrett, 12.
 Lee Crooks, 13.
 Steve Norton.
-Sub: 14.
-Mike Crane.
+Subs: 14.
+Tony Day, 15.
+Mick Crane.

 Hull Tries: Topliss 2, Kemble, Crooks.
 Goals: Crooks 3/4

 Widnes Starting XIII: 1.
 Mick Burke, 2.
 Stuart Wright, 3.
 Kieran O’Loughlin, 4.
 Eddie Cunningham, 5.
 John Basnett, 6.
 Eric Hughes, 7.
 Andy Gregory, 8.
 Mike O’Neill, 9.
 Keith Elwell, 10.
-Brian Lovkwood, 11.
+Brian Lockwood, 11.
 Les Gorley, 12.
 Eric Prescott, 13.
 Mike Adams.
+Subs: Myler, Whitfield.